borisprogrm/go-leaderboard-server/README.md

 * Flexible modular structure.
 * Validation of request parameters.
 * Automatic generation of documentation based on the full OpenAPI specification and the ability to display it through Swagger UI.
-* Support for multiple relational and non-relational databases.
+* Support for multiple relational and non-relational databases: Redis, MongoDB, DynamoDB, PostgreSQL, MySQL and others.
 * Testing database functionality (unit tests) through docker containers.

 Please keep in mind that for a full launch in production this project lacks some important features, such as a request authorization mechanism.